AnatomicMaps/flatmap-server/docs/compency.rst

                 "id": "QUERY_ID",
                 "label": "A short label",
-                "description": "What this query is all about...", "sql": "SQL query with placeholders for parameters", "parameters": [
+                "description": "What this query is all about...", "sql": "SQL query with named placeholders for parameters, e.g. ...
+WHERE col=%(PARAM_ID)s", "parameters": [
                     {
                         "id": "PARAM_ID",